siduction/sidu-manual/data/en/0202-live-mode_en.md

 sudo apt install <the-package-you-want>
 ~~~

-However, if you shut down the live DVD, no changes will be kept.
+However, if you shut down the live medium, no changes will be kept.

-<div id="rev">Last edited: 2022/03/30</div>
+<div id="rev">Last edited: 2023/11/10</div>